retrocomputacion/retroterm/README.md

 ### v0.20 (in development):
 - Fixed bug in command $A3 which caused the parameter to be missread, or the terminal to hang
-- New command $86 to initiate a download to disk.
+- New command `$86` to initiate a download to disk.
 Destination drive cannot be selected yet.
-- New command $B6 to scroll the text window up or down X number or rows.
+- New command `$B6` to scroll the text window up or down X number or rows.
 - SID streaming now better supports tunes using _hardrestart_, a special version of _SIDdump_  and updated version of _RetroBBS_ is needed for this.
 - New compile target `ultimate` compiles with timings compatible with the Swiftlink emulation in the Ultimate1541-II/II+ and Ultimate64.
+- ACIA based versions now allow selection of the interface base address ($DE00 or $DF00).

 ### v0.14 (13/04/2022):
 - Source code liberated